arangodb/docs/3.10/indexing-fulltext.md

 {% hint 'warning' %}
 The fulltext index type is deprecated from version 3.10 onwards.
-It is recommended to use [ArangoSearch](arangosearch.html) for advanced full-text search capabilities.
+It is recommended to use [Inverted indexes](indexing-inverted.html) or [ArangoSearch](arangosearch.html) for advanced full-text search capabilities.
 {% endhint %}

 This is an introduction to ArangoDB's fulltext indexes.